 The problem is that when you wash a synthetic garment, such as recycled polyester, then it sheds plastic microfibres.
 These end up in our oceans, rivers, and soils, which in turn end up in our marine life, in our drinking water, in the foods we eat, and ultimately in our bodies.

-You can wash your clothes in a microplastic catcher, such as a Guppyfriend*.
-Ultimately, however, I think the responsibility should lie with the Government, clothing manufacturers, and washing machine manufacturers to come up with a solution that doesn’t shoulder the responsibility and cost on to the end-user (i.e. us).
+You can wash your clothes in a microplastic catcher, such as a Guppyfriend.
+Ultimately, however, I think the responsibility should lie with the Government, clothing manufacturers, and washing machine manufacturers to come up with a solution that doesn’t shoulder the responsibility and cost to the end-user (i.e. us).

-Recycle Polyester Is Not Recyclable
+Recycled Polyester Is Not Recyclable

 The other issue is that recycled polyester is recycled but it is not recyclable.
 At the end of your product’s life, it will probably end up in landfill, unless you shop with a brand that offers a circular recycling system.

 For this reason, it’s important to look after your clothes, follow the correct washing instructions, repair any tears when they appear, and wear your clothes until they wear out and are unrepairable.
-People change size, it happens, so in this instance, selling your clothes or passing them on to others to keep them in active use is vital.
+People change size, so in this instance, selling your clothes or passing them on to others to keep them in active use is vital.

 If you want to know more, you can read deeper into the problems with clothing made from recycled plastic, in my article on are clothes made from recycled plastic eco-friendly.